 Calpe performs stress and scenario testing as part of its approach to managing market risk.
 Results are considered as part of the ORSA process.

-For the 2023 ORSA, the solvency position and the projected solvency position over the business planning period were re-calculated following adverse stresses.
+For the 2024 ORSA, the solvency position and the projected solvency position over the business planning period were re-calculated following adverse stresses.

-Under certain extreme scenarios, Calpe may need to seek further capital from its parent.
-Under the TRC Capital Support Guarantee Agreement, TRC agrees to maintain Calpe's regulatory capital in an amount not less than 100% of SCR.
+In the extreme event that Calpe needed to seek further capital from its parent, TRC agrees under the TRC Capital Support Agreement to maintain Calpe's regulatory capital in an amount not less than 100% of the SCR.
+No such events have been highlighted in the ORSA scenario testing for 2025.

 Sensitivity analysis is provided in further detail in section C7.